accordproject/concerto-codegen/README.md

 }
 ```

-As you can see from the above example model, the generator will try its best to reach the upper `generateUpToSize` reqested size, but may fall short by a few bytes.
+As you can see from the above example model, the generator will try its best to reach the upper `generateUpToSize` requested size, but may fall short by a few bytes.

 ## License <a name="license"></a>
 Accord Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the LICENSE file.
 Accord Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.